Soil Testing, The Right First Step Toward Proper Care of Your Lawn and Garden

-The best time to evaluate the nutrient status of the soil is during a time when plants aren’t growing, although any time of year is satisfactory.
-In any case, it’s more environmentally friendly to SOIL TEST than to guess about which fertilizers to use.
+The best time to evaluate the nutrient status of the soil is during a time when the plants aren’t growing, although any time of the year is satisfactory.
+In any case, it’s more environmentally friendly to soil test than to guess about which fertilizers to use.
 For your soil test to be as accurate as possible, collect the soil sample before fertilizer is applied and use the proper sampling procedures.

 Where to Find More Information on Soil Testing

 Contact your county Extension office for more information on soil testing.
 They will submit your samples to the OSU Soil Testing Laboratory and help you interpret the results.

 Test your Soil and take the Right first step towards: